blurgyy/dt/docs/index.md

 ## Configuration

-See the [hands-on guide](/config/guide/) for creating a configuration file.
+Create a configuration file by following the steps in the [hands-on guide](/config/guide/).